TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Theory

+For any system at equilibrium, described by a general time-independent Hamiltonian $\mathcal{H}$ in second quantization and Heisenberg picture, one can find as many sets of \emph{composite} operators $\mathcal{C}_{\alpha}^{\dagger}=\left(\mathcal{C}_{\alpha,1}^{\dagger},\ldots,\mathcal{C}_{\alpha,a}^{\dagger},\ldots\right)$, as many degrees of freedom characterizing the system (spin, orbital, momentum, etc.), which close their hierarchy of the equations of motion \citep{mancini2004,avella2007under,avella2012COM,avella2014hubbard,avella2014,DiCiolo2018}.
 A very effective measure of the degree of correlation in the system is the ratio between the number of independent (disjoint) sets and the number of degrees of freedom: for a non-correlated system this ratio is 1, and it tends to 0 (1) according to how much the system is strongly (weakly) correlated.

 To study the properties of a solid-state system and its linear response, two types of sets are essential.
 One is the set stemming from the canonical electronic (fermionic) operators of the system under study, $c_{\nu}\left(\mathbf{r},t\right)$, where, for instance, $\mathbf{r}$ can be the site in a Bravais lattice and $\nu$ collects all possible degrees of freedom (spin, orbital, atom in a basis, etc.).
 The other is the set stemming from the canonical charge, spin, orbital, ... number and ladder (bosonic-like) operators of the system under study that allow to obtain the related susceptibilities.